rabilrbl/ksrtc-api/README.md

 GET http://localhost:8080/
 ```

-#### Retrieve All Bus Routes
+#### Retrieve All Place data

-To retrieve information about all bus routes, you can make a GET request to the `/all` endpoint:
+To retrieve information about all journey place data, you can make a GET request to the `/all` endpoint:

 ```http
 GET http://localhost:8080/all